 Graded exposure

-The biggest change I ever made to handling my social anxiety disorder, my agoraphobia, and the panic attacks and psychotic episodes they can cause, was a result of graded exposure.
+The biggest change I ever made to handling my social anxiety disorder, my agoraphobia, and the panic attacks and psychotic episodes they can cause was a result of graded exposure.
 Also known as exposure therapy.

 Graded exposure can be hard to use, because it means tackling your fears and panic head-on.
 But the long-term benefits can be truly amazing.
 However, it does require you to learn to let go of your short-term fixes and other safety behaviours to get the best recovery outcomes.

 Simply put, with graded exposure you create a list of your fears and anxieties and order them from worst to least bad.
 You then create steps to work through those fears, from the least bad to the worst.
-A simple example for agoraphobia could be that if your least bad fear was going to the shop, then you’d create steps like going to the shop but not going in, and you’d keep doing that until you felt comfortable doing it.
+A simple example of agoraphobia could be that if your least bad fear was going to the shop, then you’d create steps like going to the shop but not going in, and you’d keep doing that until you felt comfortable doing it.
 Then the next step could be to go into the shop with someone you know for one minute until you feel comfortable, and so on and so on.

 People will use safety behaviours to avoid panic and other fear consequences, such as travelling with someone that makes them feel safe.
 However, these safety behaviours are also panic and anxiety-maintaining behaviours (Craske and Simos, 2013).
 Such behaviours reinforce panic and anxiety, making them more likely to happen in the future.
 This was why I had to stop using mine so I could improve my recovery outcomes, and it worked a treat.